slmnv5/pepelats/doc/euclid_drum.md

 ~~~

 This drum type also uses WAV sound samples as described [here](./style_drum)
-Similar drum is found in IOS application 'Ruismaker' which has user manual explaining all details.
+**Euclid drum** is found in IOS application 'Ruismaker' which has user manual explaining all details.